Invest in our sustainable fairafric shares!

 CEO Claro Fair Trade AG

-Claro is responsible for fairafric's distribution in Switzerland.
+Claro handles sales for fairafric in Switzerland.

 Wolf-Rüdiger Daetz

-Chairman of the Supervisory Board of fairafric AG
+Chairman of the Supervisory Board, fairafric AG

 "I see enormous growth potential in fairafric and am convinced that the business model can set a new industry standard."

-Wolf-Rüdiger Daetz existing shareholder fairafric AG
+Wolf-Rüdiger Daetz Existing Shareholder, fairafric AG

-Frequently asked questions about fairafric
+Frequently Asked Questions about fairafric

 2015